 Levi Orenstein-Wolf is a junior majoring in Industrial and Labor Relations.
 This is his third semester doing research, and he is excited to work on various topics within communications throughout his time in the lab.
 He is very much intrigued by the study of conflict, including specific topics like negotiation, bias, and polarization within and among groups.

 Julian Robison is a junior majoring in Communication and minoring in Business and Theatre.
 This is his first semester as a research assistant after working in the lab over the summer.
-He is the Layout Editor for the Cornell Daily Sun and can be seen on stage this fall in The Awakening of Spring at the Schwartz Center.
+He is the Layout Editor for the Cornell Daily Sun and was seen on stage this fall in The Awakening of Spring at the Schwartz Center.

 Yutong Wu is a senior from China, majoring Communication and Information Science.
 This is her third year working in the Group and Interpersonal Communication Research Lab.
 She is looking forward to assisting in Professor McLeod's research lab and working with the team of dedicated and energetic students.

 Kylie Youk is a junior from Seoul, Korea, majoring in Communication and double minoring in Business and Law.
 This is her first time in Professor McLeod’s lab and is excited to join a faculty of passionate students with a common interest in group functions.
 She aims to do research related to intergroup dynamics and social identity effects this semester.
 She is particularly interested in the differences and similarities between different ethnic and racial groups across Cornell.
 Outside of the lab, she serves as the Vice President of Finance in Class Councils and is the Chief Operating Director at Startup Grind.
 Her hobbies include playing badminton and rock climbing.